richardgourley/sql-one-pagers/sql-dql-test-yourself.md

 - Write a query that uses CROSS JOIN.
 The table should display all possible combinations of store id and product id.
 The columns should be store_id, product_id and a sales column which uses a function to return 0 the sales column is NULL.

 ### 5f.
 Self Join
-- Write a query that uses SELF JOIN to find all employees and their managers from the same employees table.
+- Write a query that uses SELF JOIN.
+The query should find all employees and their managers from the same employees table.

 ## 6. Grouping